-ArcGIS Workflow Manager provides a mechanism for you to configure complex rules into your extended properties fields.
+ArcGIS Workflow Manager (Classic) provides a mechanism for you to configure complex rules into your extended properties fields.
 In this section you will focus on how to configure extended properties that filter the values displayed to the user based on the previous selection.

 If you have already configured a job type and already have the Job Type dialog box, skip to step 4 below.

 - Open the Workflow Manager Administrator and connect to your Workflow Manager (Classic) database.

 - In the Administrator, browse to the Job Type folder under Job Components.

 The list will show the currently configured job types.